phalcon/documentation/docs/db-models-relationships.md

     echo $invoice->prd_name;
 }
 ```
-This magic getter also allows us to perform certain operations when accessing the relationship such as ordering the relationship:
+This magic-getter also allows us to perform certain operations when accessing the relationship such as ordering the relationship:

 ```php
 <?php